-1. The method of sharpening mathematics by abstract means [Methode der abstrakten Verschärfung] as it is applied [zur Auswirkung kommt] in analysis and set theory has been opposed by some mathematicians, as is well known, from the very beginning found opposition from a part of the mathematicians.
-In its most distinctive form [ausgeprägtesten Form] this opposition has the goal to replace the usual method [Verfahren] of introducing formally motivated elements by one that is performed completely within the framework of arithmetical evidence; geometric intuitiveness [Anschaulichkeit] is to be eliminated [ausgeschaltet werden] and, on the other hand, all abstract concept formations [Begriffsbildungen] and modes of inference [Schlußweisen] that do not possess arithmetical intuitiveness [Anschaulichkeit] are to be avoided.
+1. The method of sharpening mathematics by abstract means [Methode der abstrakten Verschärfung] as it is applied [zur Auswirkung kommt] in analysis and set theory has, as is well known, from the very beginning found opposition from a part of the mathematicians.
+In its most distinctive form [ausgeprägtesten Form] this opposition has the goal to replace the usual method [Verfahren] of introducing formally motivated elements by one that is performed completely within the framework of arithmetical evidence; geometric intuitiveness [Anschaulichkeit] is to be eliminated [ausgeschaltet werden] and, on the other hand, all abstract concept formations [Begriffsbildungen] and rules of inference [Schlußweisen] that do not possess arithmetical intuitiveness [An-schaulichkeit] are to be avoided.

-2. The grounding [Begründung] of a substantial part of existing mathematics that was begun by Kronecker and has been carried out by Brouwer according to the goal (of a mathematics orientated at aiming at arithmetical evidence) mentioned in 1. has not converted the mathematicians to accept the standpoint of the arithmetical evidence.
+2. The grounding [Begründung] of a substantial part of existing mathematics that was begun by Kronecker and has been carried out by Brouwer according to the goal mentioned in 1. has not converted the mathematicians to accept the standpoint of the arithmetical evidence.
 The reasons for this may be the following: